 Glenda worked as a Bioanalyst in the hospital for twenty years.
-Since yesterday, her minimum wage more than doubled to 105,000 bolivares.
+Since yesterday, her minimum wages more than doubled to 105,000 bolivares.
 That is equal to $ 18.
 Until yesterday, she didn’t even earn 9 dollars a month with her full-time job.
 The father of the family has been a merchant his whole life, a job that today, with the complete downfall of imports is almost impossible, “Nowadays, the only merchant business in the country is with the government, but I trade in clothes.
 There is no business for me right now.”[the text continues under the photo]

 For 22 years, the family has lived together in a secure middle-class neighborhood in Maracay.
 The father explains to us that the neighborhood has changed in recent years.
 “In the past, people with money lived here.
 When the crisis got worse many of our neighbors left.
 The government expropriated many of the houses in this neighborhood and gave them to “government related people”, people with almost no income, sometimes no work, no education.
 They don’t maintain their stuff, do not care about the neighborhood and have no respect.”
 “Before, we could talk with our friends and family about politics in Venezuela, that subject is too sensitive now.”